An aperiodic tile with edge-to-edge orientational matching rules

 \section{The hull of tilings}

-In this section we shall explain the structure of the \RI-triangles.
-This will allow us to describe the set $\Omega$ of all valid tilings.
-The set $\Omega$, whose points are tilings, carries a natural topology \cite{Sad08}, and the space $\Omega$ is sometimes called the \emph{(continuous) hull}.
-Belonging to the hull is a local (in fact, edge-to-edge) condition and as a consequence the hull is a compact space.
-This should be contrasted to the tilings of \cite{MamWhi19}, where the valid tilings do not form a compact space.
-In \cite{MamWhi19}, valid tilings are those which can be constructed from a growth rule which is local, but whether a given complete tiling is in the hull is a non-local condition that depends on whether or not an embedded tree is connected.
-We note that every tiling permitted in \cite{MamWhi19} is also a valid tiling for our current tile by adding charge conditions and reflections as appropriate.
+In this section we shall explain the structure of the \RI-triangles in valid tilings, which will allow us to classify the set of all valid tilings.
+We denote the set of all valid tilings by $\Om$.
+This set carries a natural topology (see \cite{Sad08} for an introduction to the topological study of aperiodic tilings).
+The space $\Om$ is sometimes called the \emph{(continuous) hull}.
+Belonging to the hull is a local (in fact, edge-to-edge) condition and as a consequence $\Om$ is a compact space.

-The rule \RI\ alone limits the sizes of the \RI-triangles and the structure of \RI-triangles inside of them.
-We define $a(n) = 2^\ell$ where $\ell$ is chosen as large as possible with $2^\ell$ dividing $n$.
-Recall that for an \RI-triangle $\Delta$ we denote its size by $s(\Delta)$, given by the length of its \RI-edges plus one.
+The rule \RI\ alone limits the possible sizes of the \RI-triangles and the structure of \RI-triangles inside of them.
+For $n \in \N$ we define $a(n) = 2^i$ where $i \in \N_0$ is chosen as large as possible with $2^i$ dividing $n$.
+Recall that for an \RI-triangle $\Delta$ we denote its size by $s(\Delta) = L(E) + 1$, where $L(E)$ is the length of any of its \RI-edges.

 \begin{prop} Suppose a tiling $T$ satisfying \RI\ is given.
 For any \RI-triangles $\Delta$ in $T$ we have that $s(\Delta) = 2^n$ for some $n \in \N \cup \{0\}$.
-Moreover, suppose that $E_1$ and $E_2$ are \RI-edges that lead to or from a tile $t$ which, without loss of generality, are positioned so that $E_1$ is horizontal and $E_2$ extends up and to the right from $t$ (see Figure \ref{fig: triangle sequence}).
+Moreover, suppose that $E_1$ and $E_2$ are \RI-edges leading to or from a tile $t$ which, without loss of generality, are positioned so that $E_1$ is horizontal and $E_2$ extends up and to the right from $t$ (see Figure \ref{fig: triangle sequence}).
 Suppose that there are at least $k$ tiles from the right of (and not including) $t$ along $E_1$, and similarly $k$ tiles from $t$ up and to the right along $E_2$.
 Consider the \RI-triangles $\Delta_1$, $\Delta_2$,\ldots, which share a tile with $E_1$, naturally ordered by where they meet $E_1$ from left to right.
 Then $s(\Delta_n) = a(n)$ for all $n = 1,\ldots,k$. \end{prop}